mypreview/conj-lite/readme.txt

 Due to copyright restrictions, all images downloaded via demo import are watermarked and their quality reduced on purpose.

 == Changelog ==
+= 1.1.1 =
+* Fix: Adjust background color in block mover controls to improve visibility in either dark or light color scheme.
+* Fix: Correct block inserter position to avoid overlapping select block over the next one in the editor.
+* Fix: Prevent product images from getting stretched in Gutenberg editor block.
+* Tweak: Improved responsiveness of `core/columns` Gutenberg editor block.
+* Tweak: Use `wp_style_add_data` to set the rtl property to replace for editor stylesheet.
+* Tweak: RTL (Right-to-left) language styling.
+* Compatibility: WordPress 5.2.2
+* Compatibility: WooCommerce 3.6.4

 = 1.1.0 =
 * Fix: HTML validation errors.
 * Fix: Typography scaling issues.